Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Self-consistent operators not coming from coupled map networks

-In this section we consider examples of self consistent transfer operators not coming from networks of coupled maps, giving other examples of application of our general theory.
-The examples are inspired to some examples studied in \cite{Se2} and \cite{Bla}, where we have a map whose slope depends on the average of a certain observable\ during the iterates.
+In this section we consider a class of self-consistent transfer operators not coming from networks of coupled maps, giving other examples of application of our general theory.
+The systems considered are inspired to some examples studied in \cite{Se2} and \cite{Bla}, where we have a map whose slope depends on the average of a certain observable\ during the iterates.
 We add noise to simplify the functional analytic properties of the system.
 Let us consider again a family of random maps on $[0,1]$ depending on a probability measure $\mu $ and on a parameter $\delta \geq 0.$